Oakland’s Next Tax Hike is Another Burden on Housing Providers

 What This Measure Really Means

-This is not a one-time fee.
-It is a long-term financial obligation layered on top of an already heavy cost structure.
+This measure may be a long-term financial obligation for homeowners, but for rental property owners, it's yet another layer on top of an already heavy cost structure.

-Rental housing providers in Oakland are already navigating:
+Rental housing providers in Oakland are already navigating the increasing costs of:

-- Rent Registry Fees, RAP Fees, and a business license fee that's higher than anyone else
+• Rent Registry Fees, RAP Fees, and the highest business license fee of anyone

 Adding another mandatory cost may seem small in isolation, but in practice, it compounds existing pressures that are already squeezing the viability of providing rental housing in Oakland.